Azykan/Amazon_Vine_Analysis/README.md

 ## Positivity Bias

 Reviews for the Vine program have significanly fewer 5-star reviews as a percentage vs Non-Vine reviews, so there does not appear to be positiviy bias.
-For the helpful reviews with 20 or more votes, only 36% were 5-star vs 47% 5-star.
-For all reviews
+For the helpful reviews with 20 or more votes, only 36% of Vine reviews were receiving 5-star vs Non-Vine receiving 47% 5-star reviews.
+For all reviews, 37% of Vine reviews were receiving 5-star vs Non-Vine receiving 53% 5-star reviews.

+For an additional analysis, I would suggest segmenting these resuls by Verified vs non-Verified.